vault27/Foundation/paloalto.md

 - Text file that is hosted on an external web server so that the firewall can import objects—IP addresses, URLs, domains—included in the list and enforce policy
 - `Objects > External Dynamic Lists`
-- Used in Policy: Source/Destination Address, URL category
+- Can be used in Policy: Source/Destination Address, URL category
 - Configure DNS Sinkholing for a List of Custom Domains
-- Use an External Dynamic List in a URL Filtering Profile
+- Can be used in a URL Filtering Profile

 ## HA